AssetMantle/documentation/markdowns/MantleDrop_Overview.md

 9. OSMO/SCRT
 10. LUNA/UST

 These pools reflect some of the best projects built within the Cosmos ecosystem, the Mantle team is proud to support such an incredible group of projects.
-To claim the Osmosis MantleDrop, users are required to complete the following during the 60-day claim window:
+To claim the Osmosis MantleDrop, users are required to complete the following during the 60-day claim window starting from TGE (18 April 2022):

 - C0: Initial claim (30%)
 - C1: Staking (10%)